wybo/agentbase/README.md

 [Util.coffee](http://doc.agentbase.org/mixin/ABM/util.html) is the base module for tools.

-[Util_array.coffee](http://doc.agentbase.org/mixin/ABM/util.array.html) contains helpers that are included in Array.
+[Util_array.coffee](http://doc.agentbase.org/mixin/ABM/util.array.html) contains helpers that are included in ABM.Array.
+You will be using these.

 Full documentation can be found on [doc.agentbase.org](http://doc.agentbase.org/).